hvwaldow/pyws-BE-15-2-26/README.md

 We found that the material provided by
-[Software Carpentry](http://software-carpentry.org) is an extremely useful ressource, in particular when it comes to workshop organization and teaching skills.
+[Software Carpentry](http://software-carpentry.org) is an extremely useful resource, in particular when it comes to workshop organization and teaching skills.

 ### Learners